gwdistsys18/dist-sys-practice/README.md

  - Boot Time:
   - VM: 3/4 seconds for system (faster system then I have ever started...), 500 ms for userspace procs
   - Container: 500 ms for userspace proc
+#### Lab: Docker Networking (1 hour)
+ - ```docker network ls``` shows existing container networks
+ - ```docker network inspect <network>``` shows detailed information about the network selected, such as drivers and connected containers
+ - ```docker info``` will list available network drivers
+ - Bridge Netowkring:
+  - All Docker installations come pre-built with a Bridge network
+  - bridge drive provides single host network (aka only containers running on the host can talk to eachother)
+  - all new containers are connected to the bridge network by default
+ - Port mapping:
+  - Containers can be started with a port mapping which will map a port from docker host to a container running on that host
+  - Example: ```docker run --name web1 -d -p 8080:80 nginx``` will start an nginx web server, and map docker host port 8080 to container port 80 (default port where nginx will listen for connections)
+ - To create a docker swarm: ```docker swarm init --advertise-addr $(hostname -i)```
+  - this will output the command to run on other nodes to join the swarm
+  - ```docker network create -d overlay overnet``` will create an overlay network on the swarm
+  - This network can now be specified when creating services: ```docker service create --name myservice --network overnet --replicas 2 ubuntu sleep infinity```.
+Notice the specification of the overlay network, as well as 2 replicas to run on our 2 nodes in our swarm
+ - ```docker service rm <service_name>``` to remove a Docker service
+ - ```docker swarm leave``` to remove a node from a swarm (optional --force)

+#### Lab: Swarm Mode Introduction (1 hour)
+ - Docker Compose is used to control multiple containers on a single system.
+ - Swarm Mode tells Docker that you will be running many Docker engines and you want to coordinate operations across all of them. (used more frequently than Compose)
+ - We need a manager first for our swarm: ```docker swarm init --advertise-addr $(hostname -i)```
+  - This does 2 things.
+Sets up the manager, and also prints out the command we can use to run on other nodes to join the swarm managed by this manager
+ - A stack is a group of services that are deployed together: multiple containerized components of an application that run in separate instances.
+ - Each individual service can actually be made up of one or more containers, called tasks and then all the tasks & services together make up a stack.
+ - Docker stack files are basically a text file containig markup which describes your ENTIRE app (pretty cool), including what elements will depend on eachother, how many replicas, what services, etc
+ - You can deploy a docker stack file with: ```docker stack deploy --compose-file=docker-stack.yml voting_stack```
+ - ```docker stack ls``` lists the installed stacks
+ - ```docker stack services <stack_name>``` will list the individual services running in the stack
+ - you can directly scale docker stacks with ```docker service scale voting_stack_vote=5```

+#### Video: Kubernetes vs. Swarm (5 min)
+ - Swarm - orchestration system (manage containers in production)
+ - Kubernetes - From google, an orchestration system for Docker/Containers
+ - Swarm & Kubernetes are basically in competition.
+Currently - most live products are using Kubernetes
+ - Swarm is simpler than Kubernetes, and built directly into Docker
+ - Reccomendation is to learn Kubernetes because it has more features, and is more widely used

+#### Video: Kubernetes in 5 minutes (5 minutes..duh)
+ - Kubernetes consists of a Cluster Services node, and worker nodes (Docker hosts)
+ - Kublet software runs on worker nodes
+ - "Desired State Management" is simply the .yaml file designating what we want to run on our cluster
+ - Inside the app.yaml file will designate "pods" which specify what container images a Pod runs, how many replicas, what services, etc
+ - This file is provided to the cluster services, and then Kubernetes figures out how to map the desired state to available infrastructure
 ## Area 2 - Big Data and Machine Learning
 ### Beginner Courses:
 #### Video: Hadoop Intro